Language Guide (proto 2)

 own updates to the type.
 This can cause severe issues if they later load old

-versions of the same .proto
+instances of the same .proto

 , including data corruption, privacy bugs, and so